About Us

 2014

 Mr. Kim Fillingim returned as director.
-The concerts are being held at Central H.S.
-Auditorium with near capacity attendance.
+The concerts are now being held at Central High School.

 Board of Directors